LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

   spark.read.parquet(inpath + t).coalesce(1).write.mode("overwrite").option("compression", compression_type).parquet(outpath + t)
 }
 ```

+### Parquet 1.12 new features and Spark 3.2

+Spark 3.2 and 3.3 deploy Parquet v1.12 with a few notable new features over previous releases:
+Spark 3.1, 3.0 and 2.4 use Parquet Spark 1.10.

+- Column indexes
+  - desc and link to doc
+- Bloom filters
+  - desc and link to doc
+- Encryption
+  - desc and link to doc

 ## Spark Filter pushdown to Parquet improved with column indexes and bloom filters